 - Approach your advising meetings with an open mind.

-- Ask your advisor about special academic opportunities such as independent study, research, study abroad, and certificates.
+- Ask your advisor about special academic opportunities such as independent study, research, study abroad, and certificate programs.

 Academic advisors in Arts, Sciences and Engineering respect student confidentiality rights regarding personal information and follow the University’s guidance as it relates to the Federal Educational Rights and Privacy Act (FERPA).
 (Adapted from the National Academic Advising Association Statement of Core Values.)